Why not enjoy a family day out this Mothering Sunday, 19 March?

 It’s a fantastic time to visit us, when you can enjoy exploring our 40-acre site this springtime as the spring buds are bursting into life.
 With free entry for that special mother figure in your life*

-The Museum is home to a fascinating collection of over 50 rescued rural buildings set in a beautiful 40-acre site within the South Downs National Park, where visitors can discover the stories of the people who lived and worked in them from Anglo-Saxon to Edwardian times.
+The Museum is home to a fascinating collection of over 50 rescued rural buildings, where visitors can discover the stories of the people who lived and worked in them from Anglo-Saxon to Edwardian times.
 There is a lot to see including: homes and historic gardens, farm animals and farming heritage, crafts and trade workshops, beautiful woodland, pasture and wildflower meadows.